This project is open for 2023

 A tray with drainage holes

 Sticks, leaf litter and / or grass cuttings.

 Once your lagoon is set up we will ask you to check the material once a month for the long-tailed larvae, and pupae in the tray, and record how many individuals you find.
 We recommend you also clean, recycle and replace the plastic bottle each month (please see FAQs below).
 The larvae and content should ideally be moved into a new plastic bottle, and pupae transferred to jars until emergence to allow for identification to species level.

 Full instructions can be downloaded here, along with a fact sheet about hoverflies and the Lagoon lifecycle:

-Ellie demonstrates how to create and survey your lagoons.
+Ellie demonstrates how to create and survey your lagoons (2016).
 Featuring some very chunky long-tailed larvae!

 Frequently Asked Questions

 What can I use as a container for my Lagoon?